LukeShortCloud/rootpages/src/commands/storage.rst

    :widths: 20, 20

-   --name <NAME> --size <SIZE>G <VOLUME_GROUP>, create a new logical volume -l 100%FREE --thinpool <LOGICAL_VOLUME> <VOLUME_GROUP>, create a thin provisioning pool to allow for more efficent snapshots
+   --name <NAME> --size <SIZE>G <VOLUME_GROUP>, create a new logical volume -l 100%FREE --thinpool <LOGICAL_VOLUME> <VOLUME_GROUP>, create a thin provisioning pool to allow for more efficient snapshots
    -s <VOLUME_GROUP>/<LOGICAL_NAME>, create a snapshot of a logical volume (this can be restored at a later point in time)

 .. csv-table::